kyle67/Liri-Node-App-/README.md

-# Liri-Node-App-
+LIRI Bot
+Assignment

-This assignment focused on making LIRI.
-LIRI is like iPhone's SIRI.
-However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives you back data.LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
+Create a CLI App "LIRI" bot which stands for Language Interpretation and Recognition Interface.
+LIRI will be a command line node app that takes in parameters and gives you back data.

-1. Clearly state the problem the app is trying to solve (i.e. what is it doing and why)
-2. Give a high-level overview of how the app is organized
-3. Give start-to-finish instructions on how to run the app
-4. Include screenshots, gifs or videos of the app functioning
-5. Contain a link to a deployed version of the app
-6. Clearly list the technologies used in the app
-7. State your role in the app development

-Because screenshots (and well-written READMEs) are extremely important in the context of GitHub, this will be part of the grading in this assignment.
+Solution
+The solution was to use "backend" technologies only.
+Node.js was used along with NPM (Node Package Manager) libraries in order to accomplish the tasks.
+There is no front end to this application, therefore this is no html page to publish.

+Technologies
+JavaScript, Node.js, Request library, Spotify API, dateFormat library, File system library